Take a step back in time with fascinating old images of Fraserburgh, Scotland.

-This small fishing town in Scotland was at great risk during World War 2, despite being almost 600 north of London.
+This small fishing town in Scotland was at great risk during World War 2, despite being almost 600 north of London, and suffered much damage.

 During the 1950s the railways were an important way to move around Aberdeenshire, and thankfully this was caught on film.
 But as in the rest of the UK, Dr Beeching’s cuts changed the local rail industry forever.
 In just a few short years, Scotland lost 650 miles of its railway line and hundreds of railway stations, including Fraserburg.

 This video made at Easter 1959 includes footage of the

 - cab of the cow-catcher equipped LMS Ivatt class 2 mogul no 46460